 S&P Case Shiller Home Price Indices reported new record gains for home prices in June.
 The National Home Price Index rose by a seasonally-adjusted annual pace of 18.60 percent as compared to May’s home price increase rate of 16.80 percent.
 Home prices were 41 percent higher than they were during the 2006 housing boom; home price growth was driven by high demand for homes coupled with short supplies of homes for sale.

-Last week’s scheduled economic releases included reports on retail sales, inflation and the Federal Reserve’s Beige Book report.
-Weekly reports on mortgage rates and new jobless claims were also released.
+Last week’s economic reporting included readings on home prices, new and pending home sales, and the post-meeting statement of the Fed’s Federal Open Market Committee.
+Weekly readings on mortgage rates and jobless claims were also released.

-Last week’s economic calendar was full of new releases including pending home sales, Case-Shiller Home Price Indices and construction spending.
-Labor related reports including ADP payrolls, federal Non-farm payrolls, and the national unemployment rate were also released along with reports on consumer confidence and weekly reports on mortgage rates and new unemployment claims.
+Last week’s economic reports included readings on home prices, pending home sales, and construction spending.
+Data on public and private-sector employment and the national unemployment rate were published along with weekly readings on mortgage rates and jobless claims.